 VCT must be at minimum 0.080 in. thickness.

 Luxury Vinyl Tile (LVT) must have a 12mil wear layer and provide a 15-year residential warranty.
-LVT installed in kitchens, bathrooms, laundry areas and mechanical closets must be 100% waterproof.
+LVT installed in kitchens, bathrooms, laundry areas, and mechanical closets must be 100% waterproof.

 Additional Requirements: